-For families who need or desire assistance from professional educators to complete the home classroom assignments, Grace Academy offers an extended learning classroom option on Wednesday and Friday.
-Parents may choose any number or combination of days.
+For families who need or desire assistance from professional educators to complete the home classroom assignments, Grace Academy offers an extended learning classroom option on Wednesday and Friday for K-8 and Friday only for 9th and 10th.
+Parents may choose any number or combination of days in K-8.
 In the extended learning classroom, instructors oversee the same lesson plans that a parent would in the home classroom.
 It is expected that parents remain involved in their child's schoolwork and to keep in mind that memory work and some writing assignments will still need to be completed at home (See Appendix H).